-- class 1: introduction on protein structure
+- class 1: protein structure

 - class 2: protein structure and dynamics

-- class 3: protein assembly
+- class 3: protein assembly, function and malfunction

 - class 4: lipid bilayers and membrane proteins

-- class 5: membrane proteins function
+- class 5: membrane protein function

-- class 6: molecular modelling
+- class 6: native mass spectrometry

 Foundations of Physics 1